Absolute pitch

 Perfect pitch-chroma, imperfect ears

-Also interestingly, many other fundamental perception do not seem to differ between musicians with and without absolute pitch.
-For example, frequency discrimination, gap detection (temporal resolution), and interaural time difference discrimination (i.e., spatial resolution) were found indifferent (Waka et al., 2002)
+Also interestingly, many other fundamental percepts do not seem to differ between musicians with and without absolute pitch.
+For example, frequency discrimination, gap detection (temporal resolution), and interaural time difference discrimination (i.e., spatial resolution) were found indifferent (Waka et al., 2002) (Kim & Knösche, 2016) (Leite-Filho et al., 2023).
+This suggests that superior peripheral auditory processing is not necessary for absolute pitch (i.e., it is not the “ear” but the auditory cortex) unlike the suggestion.

 The better absolute pitch, the poorer relative pitch

-Perhaps surprisingly to some, having better absolute pitch (chroma) can be associated with poorer relative pitch (chroma).
+Perhaps surprisingly to some, having a better absolute pitch (chroma) can be associated with a poorer relative pitch (chroma).
 This is not necessarily a causal relationship although one can imagine that a listener with only good absolute pith but no relative pitch would need to explicitly “calculate”, instead of perceiving, a relative solfeggio. (e.g., “Okay, the first note was C# and the second note was F. Then, with the first note as Do (i.e., C#-major), the second note is Mi.”)

 Do ones with absolute pitch have different brain structures working differently?